-In Section 2, we present a discussion on related techniques proposed to solve several issues raised in this work.
-Then, in Section 3, we study the issues related to the mesh quality generated by MC.
-This leads us to revisit the inner computation in those techniques and to propose an alternative scheme, described in Section 4.
-The latter part of this paper presents our experimental results, discussion, and future work.
+In Section II, we present a discussion on related techniques proposed to solve several issues raised in this work.
+Then, in Section III, we study the issues related to the mesh quality generated by Marching Cubes.
+This leads us to revisit the inner computation in those techniques, and to propose an alternative scheme, described in Section IV.
+The latter part of the paper presents our experimental results, discussion, and future work.

-2 RELATED WORK
+II.
+RELATED WORK

-Isosurface polygonization methods are efficient tools for extraction and visualization of isosurfaces since the pioneering work in the early 1980s [1], [6], [15].
+Isosurface polygonization methods are efficient tools for extraction and visualization of isosurfaces since the pioneering work in the early 80s [1], [6], [15].
 Methods based on surface tracking place seed sampling points on the isosurface and perform an iterative refinement search for optimal positions or generation of new seeds.
-Examples include pseudo-physical algorithms [10], [37] and advancing front (afront) algorithms [28].
-Spatial decomposition methods, described first by Herman and Udupa [15], rely on the assumption that inside a smaller cell of a grid we could assume that the underlying scalar function is locally linear [35], and thus, the isosurface can be represented by a plane.
-Using this simple assumption, Lorensen and Cline [22] proposed the MC algorithm, which is arguably the most important isosurface polygonization algorithm due to its simplicity, efficiency, and robustness.
+Examples include pseudo-physical algorithms [10], [37] and advancing front algorithms [28].
+Spatial decomposition methods, described first by Herman and Udupa [15], rely on the assumption that inside a smaller cell of a grid we could assume that the underlying scalar function is locally linear [35], and thus the isosurface can be represented by a plane.
+Using this simple assumption, Lorensen and Cline [22] proposed the Marching Cubes (MC) algorithm, that is arguably the most important isosurface polygonization algorithms due to its simplicity, efficiency, and robustness.

 However, MC is also known for the poor quality of the resulting triangle mesh.
 Several strategies for measuring triangle quality are discussed in [26].
 The metric most commonly used for measuring a single triangle quality is the radii ratio: the ratio between the triangle's incircle and circumcircle.
-The radii ratio is a fair metric: every degenerate triangle has a radii ratio of zero.
-It penalizes both small and large angles, which makes it suitable as a "firstorder" metric: although some applications might not have problems with small or large angles, a fair metric will favor meshes that are suitable across many application domains.
+The radii ratio is a fair metric: every degenerate triangle has radii ratio zero.
+It penalizes both small and large angles, which makes it suitable as a "first-order" metric: although some applications might not have problems with small or large angles, a fair metric will favor meshes which are suitable across many application domains.
 For measuring the quality of meshes, Shewchuk [30] states that the quality of the worst triangle gives a better estimate of mesh quality than other aggregate metrics, such as average or median quality.